lorin/resilience-engineering/intro.md

 it is the everyday, normal work of the humans in the system that create the safety, as opposed to the errors of humans that erode it.

-Hollnagel's [From Safety-I to Safety-II: A White Paper](https://www.skybrary.aero/bookshelf/books/2437.pdf) is a very readable introduction to Safety-II concepts.
+* [From Safety-I to Safety-II: A White Paper](https://www.skybrary.aero/bookshelf/books/2437.pdf) by Hollnagel is a very readable introduction to Safety-II concepts.

-Another good article is Dekker's [Why do things go right?](http://www.safetydifferently.com/why-do-things-go-right/) on the [Safety Differently](http://www.safetydifferently.com) website.
+* [Why do things go right?](http://www.safetydifferently.com/why-do-things-go-right/) by Dekker on the [Safety Differently](http://www.safetydifferently.com) website is another good article.

 ## Complex systems